PhilippeGauthier/osmosisinthetrees/content/collections/pages/home.md

     enabled: true
 seo_title: 'Osmosis in the Trees - 2024'
 seo_description: 'A curated music festival in Talkima Oregon.
 October 24-26.'
+header_paragraph:
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Previously hosted exclusively at the hallowed Ming Lounge, a century-old Chinese restaurant in Portland, Osmosis has found a second home amidst the tranquil beauty of the trees.
+With a penchant for bringing hi-fi soundscapes to DIY spaces, the Osmosis team has been hard at work curating a weekend of audio/visual immersion.'
+      -
+        type: hardBreak
+      -
+        type: hardBreak
+      -
+        type: text
+        text: 'Join us Thursday, October 24th through Sunday, October 27th for three nights of music and magic.'
 ---